Sonny Sandoval

-Paul Joshua "Sonny" Sandoval (born May 16, 1973) is an American musician, rapper, singer, and songwriter.
-He is best known as the co-founder and lead vocalist of nu metal band P.O.D.
+Paul Joshua "Sonny" Sandoval (born May 16, 1974) is an American rapper and singer who is the lead vocalist and a founding member of nu metal band P.O.D.

-Biography
+Early life

-Sandoval was born in San Diego, California, to a Chamorro-Hawaiian mother and a Mexican-Italian father.
-When he was eighteen, Sandoval's mother was diagnosed with leukemia.
-During her illness, Sandoval was greatly influenced by his mother's faith as a devout Christian.
+Sandoval was born in San Diego, California.
+When he was eighteen, his mother was diagnosed with leukemia.
+During her illness, he was greatly influenced by his mother's faith as a devout Christian.
+Despite being labeled a Christian band, Sandoval has stated that the band members came to their own terms and was unaware of a Christian rock band until after having started playing.

 Career

 P.O.D.

 Sandoval is best known as co-founder and the lead vocalist of the metal band P.O.D.
 Over the course of their career, the band has received three Grammy Award nominations, contributed to numerous motion picture soundtracks and toured internationally.
 They have sold over 12 million records worldwide.
 With their third studio album, The Fundamental Elements of Southtown, P.O.D. achieved their initial mainstream success; the album was certified platinum by the RIAA in 2000.